rust-lang/a-mir-formality/book/src/closer-look-ty.md

 ### Solver

 Putting all this together, the types layer currently includes a relatively simple solver called `cosld-solve`.
-This is referencing the classic [SLD Resolution Algorithm](https://en.wikipedia.org/wiki/SLD_resolution) that powers prolog, although the version of it that we've implemented is extended in two ways:
+The name refers to the classic [SLD Resolution Algorithm][] that powers Prolog, although the version of it that we've implemented is extended in two ways:

+* It is coinductive (hence `cosld`) as [described by Luke Simon et al.](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.102.9618&rep=rep1&type=pdf).
+  This means it permits cycles, roughly speaking.
-* It covers Hereditary Harrop predicates using the [techniques described by Gopalan Nadathur](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.107.2510&rep=rep1&type=pdf).
+* It covers hereditary Harrop predicates using the [techniques described by Gopalan Nadathur](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.107.2510&rep=rep1&type=pdf).
-* It is coinductive as [described by Luke Simon et al.](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.102.9618&rep=rep1&type=pdf) -- this means it permits cycles, roughly speaking.

 In terms of chalk solvers, it is "similar" to slg, but much simpler in its structure (it doesn't do any caching).

 All those fancy words aside, it's really quite simple.
 It's defined via induction rules, which PLT Redex lets us write in a natural style.
 The definition begins like so:

 ```scheme
 (define-judgment-form formality-ty